Acherontia styx: Development

 Eggs are laid primarily on Bignoniaceae, Fabaceae, Oleaceae, Pedaliaceae, Solanaceae and Verbenaceae.
 In India the larvae sometimes occur in such numbers as to cause serious damage to crops such as Sesamum indicum.
 Mature larvae can be 120 mm long, and come in green, yellow or brown color forms.
 Larvae closely resemble those of A. atropos except that the dark blue dorsal speckling is more pronounced on the anterior half of each abdominal segment, and the tail horn is less curved and lacks a reflexed tip.
 Pupation occurs in an underground chamber, excavated less than 10 cm below the surface of the soil.

 Distribution

 The variant referred to as A. styx medusa occurs throughout eastern continental Asia, from northeastern China (where it is a migrant) and Japan, south through eastern China and Vietnam to Peninsular Malaysia and peninsular Thailand.
 It is also found throughout the islands of the Malay Archipelago.
 A. s. styx occurs from north-central and western China westward across northern Thailand, Myanmar, Bangladesh, India, Sri Lanka, Nepal, Pakistan and Iran to Saudi Arabia, Iraq, Jordan and Israel.

-In popular culture

-The species A. styx was featured in the 1991 film, The Silence of the Lambs.
-In the film, the moths were captive-raised by serial killer Jame Gumb (portrayed by Ted Levine).
-In one scene, police performing a postmortem examination of a suspected female victim of Gumb was found to have a pupa of A. styx placed in her windpipe, with a pair of entomologists determining the species identity upon dissection and examination of the collected specimen.